Edward

 sound, in that they will not cope with a wide range of power

 demands.
-On some, to prevent local overheating, the burner is cut.
+On some, to prevent local overheating, the burner is

+cut.
 This may reduce available power.

-Applicants earlier Australian Patent No. 226,096, "Improvements in
+Applicants earlier Australian Patent No. 226,096, "Improvements

-with conventional temperature actuated means (thermostat)
+operated in conjunction with conventional temperature actuated

-controlling a secondary feed pump, which is cut-in to boost the
+means (thermostat) controlling a secondary feed pump, which is

-primary pump, responsive to changes in steam temperature within
+cut-in to boost the primary pump, responsive to changes in steam

-according to the present invention was evolved.
+control system according to the present invention was evolved.

 As described in Applicants earlier U.S. Pat.
 No. 226,096, water